 In Canada, thousands of migrant workers, mainly racialized workers, harvest the food we eat, care for our children and our elders, and clean our homes and offices, all while separated from their children and families.
-They work in isolation for low wages, under dangerous conditions.
+They often work in isolation for low wages, under dangerous conditions.
 CUPE supports migrant workers and allies seeking justice and organizing to end precarious living and working conditions.

 - Learn how migrant workers are organizing for their rights through the Migrant Rights Network, Justice for Migrant Workers and Migrante Canada.

+CUPE calls on the Canadian government to provide permanent residence status and ensure a living wage and income security for all migrant workers.
 Canada should welcome more immigrants as future citizens, rather than temporary migrant workers as part of a strong and progressive immigration program.